blackpintz/Todo-List/README.md

 ## Description

 The project builds a todo application.
-The todo lists are added into a category of the user's choice.
+The user can create a category for todo lists.

 ![screenshot](./screenshots/todofolders.png)
 ![screenshot](./screenshots/todos.png)